COVID-19 Restrictions in NHS Buildings

-New temporary guidance for visitors
+Further guidance for visitors is available below

 For inpatient sites at St Georges Hospital, The Redwoods Centre and Haywood Hospital